 - Regional Grants

-- How can countries best respond to address these critical enablers, by creating an enabling legal and policy environment that protects human rights, promotes gender equality, reduces stigma, discrimination, inequality and violence and empowers and includes vulnerable and key populations?
+- how can countries best respond to address these critical enablers, by creating an enabling law, rights and policy environment that protects human rights, promotes gender equality, reduces stigma, discrimination, inequality and violence and empowers and includes vulnerable and key populations?

-UNDP supports countries to undertake these consultations, describe and use this information in a national strategic health plan, investment case, Global Fund and other funding requests and/or other relevant strategies.
-This evidence guides the design, implementation, monitoring and evaluation of programmes to reduce inequalities against and promote enabling legal and policy environments for strengthened access to health services, including HIV, TB and malaria services, for adolescent girls and young women, key populations and other vulnerable populations.
+UNDP supports countries to undertake these consultations, to describe and use this information in a national strategic health plan, investment case, Global Fund and other funding requests and/or other relevant strategies.
+This evidence guides the design, implementation, monitoring and evaluation of programmes to reduce inequalities that hinder and promote enabling law, rights and policy environments for strengthened access to health services.
+This should include HIV, TB and malaria services, for adolescent girls and young women, key populations and other vulnerable populations.

 Holding a country dialogue or conducting a country-level legal environment assessment (LEA) is a recommended step towards identifying human rights and gender equality issues, including for key populations, and the barriers they create for access to HIV, TB and malaria health services, and programming accordingly.

-- Build the capacity of all key stakeholders to participate in interventions to strengthen legal and policy frameworks
+- build the capacity of all key stakeholders to participate in interventions to strengthen law, rights and policy frameworks

-- Build consensus and promote national advocacy around common priorities, and
+- build consensus and promote national advocacy around common priorities

-- Lead to the development of national multi-sectoral action plans with integrated, institutionalised responses that work at various levels.
+- lead to the development of national multisectoral action plans with integrated, institutionalized responses that work at various levels

 Guidance: Global Fund: Available resources and technical assistance

-The Global Fund recognises the importance of identifying key and vulnerable populations and the human rights and gender equality barriers they face, when developing a funding request.
+The Global Fund recognizes the importance of identifying key and vulnerable populations and the human rights and gender equality barriers they face, when developing a funding request.